-Genre: Compilation Developer: Sega of Japan Publisher: Sega of America Players: 1-2 Released: 1994
+Genre: Compilation Developer: Sega Enterprises Publisher: Sega Enterprises Players: 1-2 Released: 1994

 If you are new to the Mega Drive and want to build up your collection in a fast and easy way, there is nothing better than compilation cartridges.
 And there isn’t a better way for developers to milk out those last couple of cents from those old games either.
 It’s amazing that not ALL games released these days are compilations.
 Wait, scratch that last one.
 Anyway, here is a review of a cartridge that had a whopping six games on it.
 Even if there is a brown banana in the bunch, it is still a worthy purchase.
 Read on and find out why.